joe-dorward/the-python-programming-language/tkinter/lists/lists_v1.01.md

 begins the exploration of using Python *Lists* for storing and processing data.

-For this example, the *List* is hard-coded.
+In this version, the *List* is hard-coded.
 ```Python
 compact_disk_list = ['Pelican West', 'Hunky Dory', 'Rio', 'Avalon']
 ```